aclark4life/blog-2017/2008/12/15/getting-excited-about-plone-as-eggs/index.rst

 .. post:: 2008/12/15

-Updated for 4.x
+**Updated for 4.x**

-I'm really excited about this, as it greatly simplifies the development and deployment story for `Plone`_.
-For example, you can now create a Plone buildout.cfg file as follows:
+I'm excited about this because it simplifies the development and deployment story for `Plone`_.
+For example you can now create a Plone ``buildout.cfg`` file like this:

 ::